Short URL for this page:

 As often in wartime, the means available to those of us not in the service to support the war for America are somewhat limited.
 They are not, however, completely lacking.
 See these sites for ways in which you can support our Soldiers and returning Veterans:

 And finally, on an American history site this large, some will be expecting to find a comprehensive link list.
-Now a catalogue raisonné of good websites is an extremely useful resource, but for myself, I've learned over the years not to deal in such things — the constantly moving pages and their shifting contents never fail to remind me of the croquet game in Alice in Wonderland — so I leave the exercise to others.
-These are among the better ones out there:
+Now a catalogue raisonné of good websites is an extremely useful resource, but for myself, I've learned over the years not to deal in such things — the constantly moving pages and their shifting contents never fail to remind me of the croquet game in Alice in Wonderland — so I was leaving the exercise to others, and for several years had provided a list here.
+Ironically, those link list sites have now vanished as well: you're on your own, folks.

 The icon I use to indicate this American History subsite is generally the sleeve insignia of a First Classman at the Military Academy; but on naval history pages it seemed inappropriate, and I use the 50‑star naval jack instead: while not the current naval jack as of writing (2013), the design, with a varying number of stars, was in use for almost all the history of the United States.